 A facelift, or what is sometimes referred to as rhytidectomy, is a procedure used to reduce signs of aging in the face and neck regions.
 By flattening the nasolabial folds, areas of skin that form deep creases between the neck and upper lip, the SMAS facelift can create a younger, tighter appearance.
-A SMAS facelift also address the sagging of the cheeks or jowls that inevitably come with age.see all Face procedures
+A SMAS facelift also address the sagging of the cheeks or jowls that inevitably come with age.find similar procedures

 - avg. recovery